splunk/public-o11y-docs/incident-intelligence/respond-manage-incidents/respond-manage-incidents.rst

       <h2>Manually create an incident</h2>
    </embed>

-You can manually create an incident for testing purposes using the :guilabel:`Create incident` button on the :guilabel:`Incidents` tab.
+You can manually create an incident using the :guilabel:`Create incident` button on the :guilabel:`Incidents` tab.
 Manually created incidents will trigger the incident workflow for the service you select.

 .. raw:: html